Bruntwood Loch: Cartographic evidence

 Blaeu's map of 1654 from the original by Timothy Pont of circa 1604, shows the loch clearly, the dwelling of Lochend and Bruntwood, with a single inflow.
 Roys map of 1747 shows ploughed fields, records Lochend and shows the toll road that ran from Mauchline to Galston at the western boundary of the loch.
 Armstrongs 1775 map shows the loch, with two inflows, and the estate policies of Bruntwood on the lochshore, showing that the loch was an integral part of the designed landscape.
 Ainslie's map of 1821 shows the loch, a single inflow and the dwelling of Lochend.
 Thomson's map of 1832 does not show the loch.
 The 1908 OS map no longer shows Lochend and indicates a deep drainage ditch at the site of the loch itself.

 The loch was overlooked by Bruntwoodhill Farm, Bruntwood Mains Farm, and Bruntwood House, with Little Sorn on the route of the outflow.
 The 1895 6" OS map shows a deep drainage ditch below Bruntwood Mains, draining the waters of the old loch.

 Archaeology

 A stone whorl was found in the earth above the rock of Cowgrove Quarry.
 Two other whorls and two polished stone axes were found in the locality.

 Micro-history

 The National Archives of Scotland hold records show that coal mines ran beneath the farm and lands of Bruntwood.

+Marl, a lime rich material was often present in the bottom of lochs and was a valuable fertilizer.

 Bruntwood House was a lairds dwelling and until the late eighteenth century the family of Moor or Muir were the owners.
 The family coat of arms is still to be seen above the front doorway of the 'B' Listed house.